-2 Commitments and Norms
+2. Commitments and Norms

 Norms, normative agents and normative multi-agent systems have received a lot of attention in recent years.
-Lopéz y Lopéz et al. [20] proposed a formal model of these concepts using the Z specification language.
-García-Camino et al. [14, 15] have analysed the concept of norms in a society of agents and how norms are implemented in an electronic institution.
-In [10], Dignum et al. extend the BDI architecture to handle norms.
+Lopéz y Lopéz et al. [15] proposed a formal model of these concepts using the Z specification language.
+García-Camino et al. [11] have analysed the concept of norms in a society of agents and how norms are implemented in an electronic institution.
+In [8], Dignum et al. extend the BDI architecture to handle norms.
 They are using PDL, a deontic logic, to formalise obligations from one agent to another.
 Norms, in their view, are obligations of a society or organisation.
 They explicitly state that a norm of a society is a conditional (p should be true when q is true).
-Finally, Cohen and Levesque in their seminal paper 'Intention is choice with commitment' [7] talk about internal commitments as a precursor to the social commitments that we concern ourselves with.
-Our view is more generic as described in this section.
+Finally, Cohen and Levesque in their paper 'Intention is choice with commitment' [6] talk about internal commitments as a precursor to the social commitments that we concern ourselves with.

 We consider a commitment from one entity to be directed at another entity.
 With respect to these entities, one needs to distinguish between individual agents and groups of agents - or electronic institutions [1].
 For example, an agent can be committed to an (electronic) institution to behave in a certain way.
 The institution on the other hand, may be committed to the agent to reward or punish him, depending on his behaviour.
 Note, that this is different from the case where one agent is responsible for norm enforcement.
-In such a case, one would have a commitment between the agent and the enforcer and another one between the enforcer and the agent.
 Commitments may also exist between agents or between different electronic institutions.

 The content of a commitment can be a certain contract (e.g. an intention to deliver ten crates of apples once the agent believes to have been paid) between two agents or it can be a norm (e.g. you should not desire your neighbour's wife).
 In this paper, we will focus on the latter.
-The BNF description of our commitment language is hence:
+The BNF description of our commitment language is hence (where WFF stands for a well-founded formula in an appropriate language, see e.g. [13]):

-$\begin{array}{l} Commitment ::= Commit(S, S, \lceil C \rceil) \\ S ::= agent \mid institution \\ C ::= Contract \mid Norm \\ Contract ::= WFF^1 \\ Norm ::= \varphi \rightarrow \psi \\ \varphi ::= ConjLiterals \\ ConjLiterals ::= MLiteral \mid MLiteral \land ConjLiterals \\ \psi ::= MLiteral \\ MLiteral ::= MentalAtom \mid \neg MentalAtom \\ MentalAtom ::= B(term) \mid D(term) \mid I(term) \end{array}$ is a norm which can be read as "for any two agents, if the agent X believes that it loves an agent Y then he should not intend to hurt her".
-The argument to the mental literals can be any term and in a way, the implication arrow of the norm can always informally be translated with the English word should.
+$$\begin{array}{l} Commitment ::= Commit(S, S, \lceil C \rceil) \\ S ::= agent \mid institution \\ C ::= Contract \mid Norm \\ Contract ::= WFF \\ Norm ::= \varphi \rightarrow \psi \\ \varphi ::= ConjLiterals \\ ConjLiterals ::= MLiteral \mid MLiteral \land ConjLiterals \\ \psi ::= MLiteral \\ MLiteral ::= MentalAtom \mid \neg MentalAtom \\ MentalAtom ::= B(term) \mid D(term) \mid I(term) \end{array}$$ is a norm which can be read as "for any two agents, if they have the same gender, they should not intend to dance together" (example taken from the social ballroom of Gaertner et al. [10]).
+The argument to the mental literals can be any term and the implication arrow of the norm can always informally be translated with the English word should.